 Something else that struck me while I was doing some research before interviewing Lachky was that in terms of the volume of sales beer far outsells the rest followed by spirits and then wine, trailing at the end.
 This is exactly opposite of the attention paid to these broad categories by the mainstream media with wine getting the lion’s share of attention yet accounting for the smallest slice of the sales pie.
 Most newspapers have a food and wine section, making them completely out of touch with the reality of what people are really drinking.
 So clearly the beer industry needs to do something to reverse this situation.

 Phase 2 of HtB also brings more projects outside the website, too.
-Happily, the Roger Sherman documentary American Brew will finally air April 7 — the anniversary of Prohibition’s repeal — on A&E at 10 p.m.
+Happily, the Roger Sherman documentary American Brew will finally air April 7 — the anniversary not of Prohibition’s repeal, but the return of low-alcohol 3.2 beer — on A&E at 10 p.m.
 EST (meaning 7:00 here on the left coast).
 It will also be available for sale on DVD shortly at the HtB website with loads of great extras.
 I’ll review the film later in a separate post.

 Then in May, for Father’s Day, the slogan “give your dad something he will use.”
 As Lachky put it.
 “He will use beer.”
 Having worked for an alcohol retailer, I like this idea.
 For some reason it was virtually impossible to get people to buy dad beer for Father’s Day.
 Wine and spirits, yes, but beer’s bad image made it akin to buying dad a carton of smokes as a present.
 Years of dumbing down beer as a drink for the masses made it a poor choice to show dad how much you cared about him, even if was something he really wanted.
 It would be nice to see that change, but I can’t say I’m overly optimistic since I also believe it was the large breweries who created that poor image in the first place.